reynaldohkusnadi/MembershipAppV1/Docs/DS.md

-# Supabase Data Structure – Artisan Membership App
+# Supabase Data Structure – Artisan Membership App!

 > **Scope:** Complete Postgres DDL + RLS policies for Supabase.
 Copy–paste into the **SQL Editor** in your project (or execute via Cursor migration scripts).
 All IDs use **UUID v4** unless noted.
 Timestamps default to `timezone('utc', now())`.